 An illustration may help.

 At first it wasn’t easy.
-It took real effort to cast my cares upon him and actually let them go.
+It took effort to cast my cares upon him.
 It was hard work to come to that place of rest.
-But it is so worth it!
+But it was so worth it!

 Job vs Jesus